Lackawanna State Park

 Explore the Winter Report for the current snow and ice depths.

-Cross-country Skiing: All trails can be cross-country skied, although Lakeview and most trails in the campground and picnicking areas are recommended.
+Cross-country Skiing: All trails can be cross-country skied and snowshoed, although Lakeshore, Snowflake and most trails in the campground and picnicking areas are recommended.

-Sledding: The gentle slopes by Pavilion 1 are recommended for sledding.
+Sledding: The gentle slopes by Hilltop Pavilion are recommended for sledding.

-Ice Fishing: Most of the 198-acre Lackawanna Lake is open for ice fishing, except for the ice skating area, under the PA 407 bridge and near the dam/spillway.
-Common fish are trout, muskellunge, walleye, pickerel, perch and largemouth bass.
+Ice Fishing: Most of the 198-acre Lackawanna Lake is open for ice fishing, except for the ice skating area, under the PA 407 bridge and near the dam.

 Environmental Education and Interpretation